 We continue to monitor the global pandemic and assess its impact on our programs.
-All of our faculty-led, international Westmont IN programs for Fall 2020 have been postponed until Fall 2021.
+All of our faculty-led, international Westmont programs for Fall 2020 have been postponed until Fall 2021.
 We are working closely with our affiliate program partners as they navigate the status of their programs in the coming academic year.
 For the most current updates, please visit the affiliate program's website directly found under All Programs by Region.

 There's a Whole World Out ThereExplore Westmont’s Global Programs